HDB Eligibility Conditions for the Vales EC Launch . Singapore

 Special Requirement for Undischarged Bankrupts

-Undischarged bankrupts must seek the Official Assignee (OA)’s consent to apply for the Vales EC launch.
+Undischarged bankrupts must seek the Official Assignee (OA)’s consent to apply for the North Gaia EC launch.
 However, they do not need to seek the OA’s approval to be listed as an occupier.

 Ownership of Private Property